ngrok/ngrok-docs/docs/integrations/miniorange/sso-saml.md

 To configure ngrok tunnels with MiniOrange, you must have:

-- an MiniOrange account with administrative rights to create apps
+- an MiniOrange account with administrative rights to create apps.
 - an ngrok enterprise account with an access token or admin access to configure edges with SAML.